ShamSinha/Image-Recognition-Website/README.md

 4. After successful mount the drive run this to load model

         from keras.models import load_model
-        model = load_model('/content/drive/My Drive/Model30v2_77.h5')
+        model = load_model('/content/drive/My Drive/Model30v3_75_split_70_30.h5')

 5. To see our model layers run

         model.summary()

+6. Per class precision, recall and f1-score on validation-set which comprise of 1770 images

-6. You can recognise Landmarks in Colab itself run this and upload your image
+7. You can recognise Landmarks in Colab itself run this and upload your image

         from google.colab import files